rpritr/graph-clique/readme.md

 2 4

-# Zagon programa
+# Run the program

 make && ./maxclique